minimit/minimit-anima/README.md

 $(this).stopAnima(); // or $(this).stopAnima2d(); or $(this).stopAnima3d();
 ```

-Stop the current running animations and clear the queue:
+Stop the current running animations and clear all delayed animations:

 ``` javascript
 $(this).stopAnima(true);